 As mentioned, leadership requires focusing on a given goal and strategizing around that goal.
 However, you can’t do it all alone.
 You need to be able to inspire your team to take action and execute your ideas.

-Without adequate and relevant leadership experience, it’s easy to do anything that can leave employees feeling dissatisfied, from not having an open line of communication to giving unreasonable workload or making constant changes to team processes.
+Without adequate and relevant leadership experience, it’s easy to do anything that can leave employees feeling dissatisfied, from not having an open line of communication to giving unreasonable workloads or making constant changes to team processes.

 2. Lack of Employee Engagement